DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/filtering.md

 Import the plugins listed above to set up a Grid with basic filtering.

-Specify the filtering conditions in the `FilteringState` plugin's `filters` property and subscribe to the `update:filters` event.
+Specify the filtering conditions in the `DxFilteringState` plugin's `filters` property and subscribe to the `update:filters` event.
 Use the `.sync` modifier for two-way binding.

 .embedded-demo({ "path": "grid-filtering/basic", "showThemeSelector": true })

 ## Using Custom Filtering Algorithms

-Specify a filtering predicate using the `IntegratedFiltering` plugin's `columnExtenstions` property to implement custom filtering logic for specific columns.
+Specify a filtering predicate using the `DxIntegratedFiltering` plugin's `columnExtenstions` property to implement custom filtering logic for specific columns.

 .embedded-demo({ "path": "grid-filtering/custom-filtering-algorithm", "showThemeSelector": true })

 ## Disable Filtering by a Column

-You can prevent filtering by a specific column using the [FilteringState](../reference/filtering-state.md) plugin's `columnExtensions` property.
+You can prevent filtering by a specific column using the [DxFilteringState](../reference/filtering-state.md) plugin's `columnExtensions` property.

 .embedded-demo({ "path": "grid-filtering/disable-column-filtering", "showThemeSelector": true })

 ## Customizing Filter Row Appearance

-Pass a function that returns a custom component to the `TableFilterRow` plugin's `cellComponent` property to substitute the built-in filter row editors.
-In this case, delegate the component's state management to the `TableFilterRow` plugin by assigning the function's `filter` and `onFilter` arguments to the appropriate component's properties.
+Pass a function that returns a custom component to the `DxTableFilterRow` plugin's `cellComponent` property to substitute the built-in filter row editors.
+In this case, delegate the component's state management to the `DxTableFilterRow` plugin by assigning the function's `filter` and `onFilter` arguments to the appropriate component's properties.

 .embedded-demo({ "path": "grid-filtering/custom-filter-row", "showThemeSelector": true })